apache/pulsar/site2/docs/cookbooks-retention-expiry.md

 *Backlogs* are sets of unacknowledged messages for a topic that have been stored by bookies.
 Pulsar stores all unacknowledged messages in backlogs until they are processed and acknowledged.

-You can control the allowable size of backlogs, at the namespace level, using *backlog quotas*.
+You can control the allowable size and/or time of backlogs, at the namespace level, using *backlog quotas*.
 Setting a backlog quota involves setting:

-TODO: Expand on is this per backlog or per topic?

-* an allowable *size threshold* for each topic in the namespace
+* an allowable *size and/or time threshold* for each topic in the namespace
 * a *retention policy* that determines which action the [broker](reference-terminology.md#broker) takes if the threshold is exceeded.

 The following retention policies are available: